kynetx/Fuse-API/installation_instructions.md

 *Trips are still incomplete waiting for searching*

+__Note:__ you won't see any data until the vehicle with the new device has been driven.

 # Initializing a Vehicle

 You may have noticed that the update commands in the last section don't return data.
 If the API design succeeds, you will rarely need to call them and when you do, you will update the vehicle data pre-emptively, before it's needed.